remymuller/remymuller.github.io/_posts/2011-11-15-spark-verb.markdown

 - Reverb
 ---

-I'm testing the delay modulation algorithm for a new reverb I'm working on.
-It is not meant to faithfully reproduce natural room reverberation (but I don't mind if it does).
-Rather delay length modulation is meant to be heard as a blend between chorus / reverberation  / ensemble / unison.
+I am testing the delay modulation algorithm for a new reverb I am working on.
+It is not meant initially to faithfully reproduce natural room reverberation (but I don't mind if it does).
+Rather the delay length modulation is meant to be heard as a blend between chorus / reverberation  / ensemble / unison and the initial design goal is to make it sound good on synthetic sounds first.

 Here are some cinematic examples made with a very crude Feedback Delay Network prototype made in MaxMSP with only 4 delays and no loop filtering.
 Delay times were set manually without special care about being mutually prime.
 RT60: 10 seconds